windicss/nuxt-windicss/README.md

 ],
 ```

-This module will read from your root `tailwind.config.js` or `windi.config.js` file.
+This module will read from your root `tailwind.config.js` or `windi.config.js` config if present.
+See [here](https://windicss.netlify.app/guide/configuration.html) for details.

 ## Migrating